Henriqueperoni/MS4-Read-More-For-Less/README.md

 ## Acknowledgments

-- Thanks for my mentor, Excellence Ilesanm for guidence and excellent advices.
+- Thanks to my mentor, Excellence Ilesanm for guidance and excellent advice.

 - Thanks to all Code Institute staff.

 - Thanks to CI Slack Community for all the assistance and support.

 - Thanks for all the web development community on Internet.

+- Thanks to all the web development community on the Internet.

+- And a special thanks to my wife for the lovely intro image in this README, and all support during this project.